 There is an app for literally everything nowadays, from reminders to hydrate yourself to banking.
-In the past 5 years, there has been a huge increase in mobile applications with the total number of apps on the Google Play Store alone crossing 2.8 million.
-But with so many applications in the market, and so little storage on the phone, how does one determine which ones to keep on the phone.
-That’s where Progressive Web Apps come in handy.
+In the past 5 years, there has been a huge increase in mobile application development with the total number of apps on the Google Play Store alone crossing 2.8 million.
+But with so many applications in the market, and so little storage space on the phone, how does one determine which ones to keep?
+That’s where Progressive Web Apps (PWA) come in handy.
 These are web pages that are not only lightweight but when loaded on your browser act exactly like an app.
 Some of them load faster than an app, use less space and data, and a few can even work offline.

 Where PWAs are better than native mobile apps

 There are many reasons why a PWA is just so much easier to develop and use than developing a native app.
 For example, if you had to build a native app, you’d have to build it for 3 of the popular mobile operating systems, which are Android, iOS and Windows.
 With a PWA you’d just have to build one.
 It takes about 6 clicks to install a native application and it is estimated that you can potentially lose 20% of your users with each click.
 But these are not the only advantages that PWAs have over native mobile apps.
 Here’s a few more:

 Search engines can crawl PWAs, which can be quite useful.
 Ever look for something to buy on a native application and it doesn’t show up?
 Well that won’t happen with a PWA.
 Because if you can find it on a search engine, you can get results from inside your progressive app as well.

 Now that browsers can send notifications, PWAs also support them.
 Those small clickable pop ups that appear on your web browser or mobile device when you’re online can be used for the progressive app you’re working on.
 Here’s another reason why PWAs are catching up with native applications.